The Alexander Technique, my posture, and my neck pain.

-In the late 1990′s, as a professional musician, I began experiencing pain and numbness in my right thumb and hand.
+I had bad posture for decades.
+I slumped over my musical instrument, and then slumped everywhere else.
+On a job in the late 1990′s, began experiencing pain and numbness in my right thumb and hand.
 The pain continued to worsen over the following days, weeks, and months.
 An MRI of my spine revealed bone spurs in my neck, pinching a nerve leading down to my hand.
 The pain in my neck was now as severe as my hand, and was affecting every aspect of my life.
 After seeing several hand surgeons, orthopedic surgeons, neurosurgeons, chiropractors, physical therapists, acupuncturists, acupressurists, a Rolfer, massage therapists, etc., I took an Alexander Technique lesson.

 By this time, as I walked (slumped) into my first Alexander Technique lesson, my neck pain was debilatating.
 My neurosurgeon had already told me that he wanted to “give it six more weeks” before we scheduled the operation on my neck to repair the pinched nerve leading to my hand.
 I was thinking that I would probably have the surgery, but I recently heard of the Alexander Technique and wanted to give it a try.
 I walked into the lesson with the faint hope of being cured or ‘fixed’.
 I walked out knowing that I could fix myself.
 What I was shown was logical, simple, precise, and practical.

 After studying the Alexander Technique for a relatively short time, the pains began to diminish—because I was no longer causing it.
 My body began to heal.
 Week by week, I was feeling better and better.
 I was eventually able to resume performing—with less pain, and more freedom.